MadhavGupta1506/Media-Analytics/README.md

 # Media Platform API

 A FastAPI-based media platform API that allows users to upload, stream, and manage media assets (videos and audio).
-The API includes authentication, media upload, streaming with secure URLs, and analytics for media views.
+The API includes authentication, media upload, streaming with secure URLs, analytics for media views, and Redis-based caching and rate limiting.

 ## Features